 The St. James Boat Shop: paddling to serenity

 As they say, if a person dedicates twenty-five years of his life to something, he might get pretty good at it.
-Well, Bill Freese has, and did, in the process establishing himself as one of the leading builders of art canoes in the country.
+Bill Freese has established himself as one of the country’s leading builders of art canoes.
 Yet his elegant cherrywood creations are reasonably priced.

-As he did with the buckets, Bill, a former engineer, came up with his own design and technique for building the canoes.
-He started with a typical American model, setting a solid frame every foot to shape the hull: then he spent years tweaking the frames until he had the final shape just right.
+As he did with the buckets, Bill, a former engineer, came up with his design and technique for building the canoes.
+He started with a typical American model, setting a solid frame for every foot to shape the hull: then he spent years tweaking the edges until he had the final shape just right.

 All the wood comes from Beaver Island.
-Until Bill’s friend Bob Graves left, the wood came from Bob’s mill – special cuts.
-Now Dan uses his own band-saw mill.
+Until Bill’s friend Bob Graves left, the wood came from Bob’s mill – unique cuts.
+Now Dan uses his band-saw mill.
 They let it slowly air-dry for a year, which minimizes warping.
-At present they have a one-year’s supply.
+At present, they have a one-year’s supply.
 This product is Beaver Island through and through.

-On a few occasions Bill has mentored someone who wanted to come into his shop and build his own canoe – such as Tim McDonough.
-He would like to see other boat-builders set up in Paradise Bay.
+On a few occasions, Bill has mentored someone who wanted to come into his shop and build his canoe – such as Tim McDonough.
+He would like to see other boat builders set up in Paradise Bay.
 “That’s the way it used to be!”

 He was asked about racing his canoes.
 “It”s easy,” he said.
 “What you do is find yourself a room with a high ceiling.
-Suspend the canoe at about ten feet.
-Up near the skylight.
+Suspend the canoe at about ten feet, up near the skylight.
 Get a comfortable chair – I prefer French provincial myself.
 A glass of aged brandy.
 Sit back.
-Imagine yourself climbing in on a sunndy day, the wind just strong enough to blow the mosquitos back into the woods.
+Imagine yourself climbing in on a sunny day, the wind strong enough to blow the mosquitos back into the woods.
 Then let your mind take you down the stream.”